Times Music: History

-Times Music was established in 1991 under the leadership of Arun Arora, who was then the President and Executive Director of The Times of India and Times Global Broadcasting Co.
-Ltd. In 2000, the Indian music industry was ruled by Bollywood and International Music.
+Times Music was established in 1998 under the leadership of Arun Arora, who was then the President and Executive Director of The Times of India and Times Global Broadcasting Co.
+Ltd. Tu Hi Tu was the first album released by Times Music, followed by Jalwa: Dance Hungama (Remix album), Dehajaan, Dil Le Gayee and Jadoo (Remix album).
+In 2000, the Indian music industry was ruled by Bollywood and International Music.
 The intent of the label was to create albums tailored to appeal to the discerning audience, which resulted in Times Music the concepts of spiritual, world and remix music in India.

 In 2009 Times Music become the first music company in India to introduce Brainwave Sound Technology album called Bhakti Band.
 This was a fusion devotional/spiritual album.
 The album was composed by Vaibhav Saxena.